 - Smokey Joe, Blended Islay46%70Super smoky Islay malt enhanced in sherry casks.
 Fruity nose, notes of melon & pear with peat smoke.
 Intensely satisfying smoky Islay malt.

 - Octomore 7.4 Virgin Oak, 7 y.o.
-Bruichladdich61,2%220The world’s most peaty whisky series present this bold Virgin Oak release.
+Bruichladdich61,2%220The world’s most peaty whisky series presents this bold Virgin Oak release.
 Peated to 167 PPM and at cask strength it sucks you into an uncompromising Octomore affair.
-Roasted sugar sweetness follows up with plenty of wood tartness, fireplace smoke and spices.
+Roasted sugar sweetness follows up with plenty of wood tartness, fireplace and spices.

 - Nikka Coffey Malt Whisky45%80Delightful fruity and spicy whisky.
 Harmonious blend of dense spices, rich oak, and lemon and orange notes.
 Distilled on the Coffey Still (No coffee added!).